pauladiniz/pauladiniz/README.md

-### Front end developer based in São Paulo.
+### Front end developer based in Espírito Santo.
 I don't hate any JS framework.

 <!--
 **pauladiniz/pauladiniz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.